Fabricio-191/valve-server-query/README.md

   .catch(() => {});
 ```

-(this changes a lot between servers)
+The response can change a lot between servers

 Example: